 % latexmk -pvc -ps thesis # run latex enough times to resolve cross-references, make a postscript file, start a previewer.
 Then watch for changes in the source file thesis.tex and any files it uses.
 After any changes rerun latex the appropriate number of times and remake the postscript file.
-If latex encounters an error, latexmk will keep running, watching for source file changes.
+If latex encounters an error, latexmk will source file changes.